pynamodb/PynamoDB/docs/examples.rst

 PynamoDB Examples
 =================

-An directory of examples is available with the PynamoDB source on `GitHub <https://github.com/pynamodb/PynamoDB/tree/master/examples>`__.
+A directory of examples is available with the PynamoDB source on `GitHub <https://github.com/pynamodb/PynamoDB/tree/master/examples>`__.
-The examples are configured to use `http://localhost:8000` as the DynamoDB endpoint.
-For information on how to run DynamoDB locally, see : :ref:`local`.
+The examples are configured to use ``http://localhost:8000`` as the DynamoDB endpoint.
+For information on how to run DynamoDB locally, see :ref:`local`.

 .. note::